lilanxiao/Rotated_IoU/readme.md

 - [x] Pytorch function to check if corners of one rectangle lie in another
 - [x] CUDA extension to anti-clockwise sort vertices of the intersection polygon of two rectangles
 - [x] Pytorch function to calculate the intersection of area of rectangles using functions above
-- [x] Implementation of GIoU and DIoU for rotated rectangles (simplified)
+- [x] Implementation of GIoU and DIoU for rotated rectangles
 - [x] Test cases
 - [x] Demo to validate the back-propagation
 - [ ] Intersection of 3D bounding boxes